umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/Accordion/index.md

 # Accordion

-This lets you create multiple boxes containing a header and an arrow down, this lets you unfold the header such that it includes text.
+This lets you create multiple boxes containing a header and an arrow down, which lets you expand the box to reveal more information, usually related to the header.
 This could be used if you had a subject in the header and then unfold the subject to get further information.

 ## Sample